If you've ever hesitated to book a flight, there's something that might give you peace of mind.

-But a few airlines allow the hold option, allowing you to lock in the current price before booking.
+But, a few airlines offer the hold option, allowing you to lock in the current price before booking.
 The hold time is typically 24 hours.
 That gives you time to check for cheaper fares or confirm travel plans before you have to pay anything.
 Once you commit to purchasing the ticket, everything can be completed online.
 Before the 24-hour hold is up, you will need to pay for your ticket or it will be canceled.

 Things to Consider with the 24-Hour Cancellation Rule

 Before you grab that hot flight deal, there are a couple of things to look out for:

 - Book directly with the airlines: Strictly speaking, the 24-hour rule only applies to tickets booked directly with the airline.
 So it's always best to search using Google Flights, and then book direct if there's any possibility your plans may change.

 - Some OTAs follow it, others don't: Travel agencies are not subject to the same DOT law as airlines.
 If you’re booking airfare through a third party, double-check their cancellation policies before booking.
 The good news is that most major online travel agencies like Priceline and Expedia typically offer 24-hour cancellations.
 Smaller ones found through Momondo and Skyscanner generally don't, so beware.
 It is one of the big reasons we suggest to skip the OTA and book directly with the airline if possible.